phst/rules_elisp/docs/emacs.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Defines the rule “emacs_binary”, which compiles Emacs for use in Bazel.
+Defines the rule `emacs_binary`, which compiles Emacs for use in Bazel.

 <a id="#emacs_binary"></a>